 As I have written before, Indeed leaves their site open to scam artists and to employers that pay writers as little as one cent a word.
 The applicant isn’t top of mind.
 Indeed does have excellent customer support for applicants but all of their answers dead end with the employer deciding the rules.

 In The Old Days you’d send off dozens of resumes in the mail, never to hear back.
-Oh, you’d get a form letter rejection now and then but never a statistically significant amount.
+Oh, you’d get a form letter rejection now and then but never more than two or three.
 Back then, I kind of understood.
 To send rejection notices, an employer had to pay a secretary to stuff envelopes, label them up, and then pay postage.

-Today, all an employer has to do is click a button to notify an applicant that the job seeker has been rejected.
-Yet they don’t bother.
+Today, all an employer has to do is to click a button to send a rejection notice.
+Yet they don’t.
+Thanks.

 To recap, Indeed’s main mission is to get more employers onboard and not to help find you a job.
 They don’t advertise to job applicants, they advertise to employers.
 Your success is not their success.
 You don’t pay them.